GemTalk/Sparkle/Documentation/SparkleInstall.md

 #### Logging out of a direct connection

-Click the **Disconnect**  button in the **Sparkle Connections Launcher** to terminate your connection to the GemStone server.
+Click the **Disconnect**  button in the **Sparkle Launcher** to terminate your connection to the GemStone server.
 This closes the Sparkle Object Explorer and any other open server windows.
 While the client is disconnected, the listening Gem remains logged in, and will continue to listen for connections from the client.
 To fully logout, you must stop the listening Gem on the server (e.g., using Control-C).

 ### Logging in using GCI